mattvenn/zero-to-asic-www/content/terminology/photolithography.md

     * growing a layer of silicon dioxide
     * growing a layer of polysilicon
     * metalising the area
-    * [implanting](/terminology/doping) impurities that change the electochemical properties
+    * [implanting](/terminology/doping) impurities that change the electrochemical properties

 Photolithography is the key that allows us to take the patterns we create in a tool like [Magic](/terminology/magic) or [OpenLane](/terminology/openlane) and miniaturise them down to the nanometer scale.
 It also lets us easily tile the same design over the [wafer](/terminology/wafer) to make the individual [dies](/terminology/die)